code11/engine/docs/docs/api/path-composers/path-composition.md

 ---

 Engine apps rely heavily on path composition.
-"Path" refers to the location of a property in state object. e.g if our state looks like:
+"Path" refers to the location of a property in the global state object. e.g if the state looks like:

 ```js
 {